After you have run a search and

 While the command is running, you will see output like this

-crux-output directory, there will be three new files:
+The crux-output directory will now contain three new files:

 The spectral-counts.target.txt file will look something like: